 – Stephen Chbosky (Perks of Being a Wallflower)

-6. Nobody owes you anything.
+Maxim 6: Nobody owes you anything.

 Once you become an adult, you are the only person on this planet responsible for your needs, wants, and happiness.
 If someone is willing to help you in any way, then that’s a real blessing and you should be grateful for it.
-If you decide to help someone, you should do it without expecting anything in return.
+By the same vein, if you decide to help someone, you should do it without expecting anything in return.
 If someone refuses to help you, or treats you less than nicely, you shouldn’t take offence at it, just let them be.
 Because how someone treats others is more a reflection of their character than yours.
 And you can’t control anything anyway (see points 2 and 3 above).

 “Love your enemies!
 Do good to them.
 Lend to them without expecting to be repaid.
 Then your reward from heaven will be very great, and you will truly be acting as children of the Most High, for he is kind to those who are unthankful and wicked.”